donhinkelman/moodle-block_sharing_cart/README.md

     * Fixed code to use fewer functions, cleaned up some checks.
     * Added copy section dropdown to the block.
 * 3.6, release 4    2020.02.21
-    * Updated UI to match moodles better.
+    * Updated UI to match moodle standards better.
         - Pix images changed to font-awesome icons.
         - Background color to hightlight folder structure in the tree.
         - Aligned command icons to hug the right side.